iAmSHEVA/BaraaDB-demo/README.md

 # BaraaDB-demo
-To-do list program using database
+To-do list program with using database

-Remove the hardcoded database credentials using two environment variables:
+Include: 1.Remove the hardcoded database credentials using environment variables.
+2.Update method.
+3.Delete method.
-  -DB_user
-  -DB_pass